ndouard/ndouard/README.md

 Hi, my name is Nico!
-I'm a data scientist and PhD candidate at INSA, University of Strasbourg ([ICube](https://icube.unistra.fr/en/))
+I'm a data scientist and PhD candidate at University of Strasbourg, National Institute of Applied Sciences ([ICube](https://icube.unistra.fr/en/))

 Some of the things I have been working on: